Last Updated on October 12, 2020

 Today I share a homemade garlic hummus recipe with you I'm especially proud of.
 It has Turkish roots and is filled with wonderful memories.
 If you are used to store-bought hummus this simple recipe will help you ditch those artificial foods with a chemical aftertaste forever.

 I’ve created also a little video for you showing you in 55 seconds how easy it is to make it on your own.
 More about it in a minute.

 Bringing back family holiday memories

 An authentic hummus dip I tasted for the first time many years ago in Turkey and I thought it was pretty yummy.
 It was our first family holiday then in Anatolia.
 We experienced there not only generous hospitality but also a land of plenty when it comes to various vegetable and legume delights.

 We couldn't get enough of all the flavorful meals this culture has to offer, and hummus spread was one of our favorites.
 Luckily enough the chef in the hotel was so kind as to share his great recipe with me:)

 Since then this chickpea spread is a family staple and I have always some of it stocked in our freezer.
 We use it mostly as a simple dip with cucumber, carrot or red pepper sticks.
-It tastes also amazing as a vegan spread with whole grain bread.
-But on certain occasions, I love to dress it up with some pomegranate seeds.
+It tastes also amazing as a vegan spread with whole grain bread or pita chips.
+On certain occasions, I love to dress it up with some pomegranate seeds.

 Easy garlic hummus recipe (gluten-free)

-A spicy, homemade middle eastern dip that requires no cooking:)
+A spicy, homemade middle eastern dip that requires no cooking but heads of garlic:)

 - Prep Time: 10